yonaskolb/Genesis/README.md

 Genesis is a templating and scaffolding tool.

 A Genesis template is a manifest of options and files written in yaml or json.
 Option values can be provided in [various ways](#providing-options) otherwise you will be interactivly asked for inputs.
-Template files are written in [Stencil](https://github.com/kylef/Stencil)
+Template files are written in [Stencil](https://github.com/kylef/Stencil).
+The list of files can make use of dynamic paths and be generated multiple times depending on the format of the input.

-- ✅ Create **easy** to read and write templates manifest in easy to read and write yaml or json
+- ✅ Template manifests in easy to read and write **yaml or json**
-- ✅ Write template files in **Stencil**
+- ✅ Template files in **Stencil**
-- ✅ **Interactively** generate templates
-- ✅ Powerful file **path generation**
+- ✅ Provide **options** via ENV, command line, file or interactively
-- ✅ Seperate **data** from templates in option files
-- ✅ Powerful option **configuration** with choices, lists and branching
+- ✅ Powerful **interactivity** with choices, lists and branching
+- ✅ Write **dynamic** file paths

-The very simplest of templates could look like this
+The very simple example:

 ```yaml
 options: